-Surge Exploration Announces Spin-out Company and Plan of Arrangement
+Surge Exploration Announces Spin-Out Company and Plan of Arrangement

 As announced on November 28, 2018, Surge has acquired a 100% interest in 9 claim blocks comprising 19,665 hectares (197 sq km) in the Omineca region of north-central British Columbia, approximately 150 km north of Fort St. James.
 The claims are not subject to any royalty terms, back-in rights, payments or any other agreements and encumbrances.
 The region is host to numerous operating mines, good infrastructure including experienced exploration and supporting services.

 B.C.
 Minfile assessment report data indicates that most of the area covered by the Omineca Group claim blocks were at one time or another covered by staking during surges of exploration in B.C. dating from the 1940's to present day.
-Prominent among early discoveries in the Omineca region were the nearby Lustdust/Stardust property (Sun Metals Corp.
-TSX-V: SUNM) covering a large, coherent integrated porphyry-skarn, epithermal system; the Kwanika property (Serengeti Resources Inc./POSCO Daewoo TSX-V: SIR) a promising advanced stage copper-gold project; the Lorraine property (Lorraine Copper Corp.
-TSX-V: LLC) host to a large copper/gold NI 43-101 compliant resource.
+Prominent among early discoveries in the Omineca region were the nearby Lustdust/Stardust property (Sun Metals Corp.) covering a large, coherent integrated porphyry-skarn, epithermal system; the Kwanika property (Serengeti Resources Inc./POSCO Daewoo) a promising advanced stage copper-gold project; the Lorraine property (Lorraine Copper Corp.) host to a large copper/gold NI 43-101 compliant resource.
 The tenures are located between the Kemess North project being developed by Centerra Gold's subsidiary Aurico Metals and Centerra Gold's operation Mt Milligan mine.

 Hedge Hog Property, (Copper, Gold) British Columbia